Automattic/component-themes/README.md

-# Stranger Themes
+# Component Themes

 The theming system in WordPress dates [back to 2005](https://wordpress.org/news/2005/02/strayhorn/).
 A lot has changed on the web, and in WordPress, since then.

 What would we build for WordPress theming and customizing today?
-Stranger Themes is our answer.
+Component Themes is our answer.

 <img src="stranger-themes.png">